pohyuquan/Project-Harris-YQ-CY-/README.md

 The cleaning code can be found <a href = "https://github.com/pohyuquan/Project-Harris-YQ-CY-/blob/master/code/data_cleaning/data_cleaning.py">here</a>.

 The final merged data set can be accessed <a href = "https://github.com/pohyuquan/Project-Harris-YQ-CY-/blob/master/code/data_cleaning/merge_summary.csv">here</a>.

+<h1>Navigating our Site </h1>
+After launching our dynamic website using *manage.py* on terminal, you can navigate our site by clicking on the following buttons on the navigation bar at the top of the website:
+* *Home* is the main page of our website
+* *The Team* contains information of our group members.
+* *Data* features our data sources and the process of cleaning and merging two datasets.
+* *Code* shows where the public can obtain our code for the django website and data cleaning.
+* *Overall Relationship* shows static plots of school expenditure per student and math/reading performance.
+* *Tables by State* allows the user to customise data tables of all school districts in the state, by selecting the state, grade level, subgroups of the students.
+The table generated will contain information on current expenditure per pupil, students that have taken the math/reading placement test and the percentage of them that have met the national proficiency standards.
+* *Plots by School Districts* allows the user to select and view summary plots of our key variables for individual schooling districts.
+* *Expenditure vs Performance* allows the user to select and plot the relationship between current expenditure per pupil and school performance (average of math and reading performance) for each school district.
+* *Data Exploration* provides the user an interface, where they input the specific school district, grade level, subgroup of students and subject, to plot a line graph of school performance against current expenditures per school.